huntdatacenter/docs/docs/administer-science/get-going/lab.md

 :::

-- Download the "[User agreement](/administer-science/agreements/downloads/#user-agreement)" on your local machine (right click on the link and select "Save Link As...").
+- Download the "[User agreement](/administer-science/agreements/downloads/#user-agreement)" on your local computer (right click on the link and select "Save Link As...").
-- Open the PDF on your local machine and either (i) print and complete the fields by hand or (i) open in an PDF-editor and complete the fields digitally.
+- Open the PDF on your local computer and either (i) print and complete the fields by hand or (i) open in an PDF-editor and complete the fields digitally.
 Field descriptions are included in the "Clarification of the form fields" under the link above.
 - Ensure that both the lab leader and the new user sign the agreement.
 - Forword the signed agreements us using the service desk link above.